-Complex Assistants at the College of William and Mary are part-time student staff members responsible for an assigned area in the Lettie Pate Whited Evans Graduate Complex.
-The Complex Assistant (CA) is a member of the Residence Life staff reporting directly to the Area Director, the Assoicate Vice President for Student Affairs (Campus Living) and Director of Residence Life, and ultimately to the Vice President for Student Affairs.
+Complex Assistants at the College of William and Mary are part-time student staff members responsible for an assigned area in the residence halls (as defined in the Employment Agreement).
+The Complex Assistant (CA) is a member of the Residence Life staff reporting directly to the Area Director, the Associate Vice President for Student Affairs (Campus Living) and Director of Residence Life, and ultimately to the Vice President for Student Affairs.

 Complex Assistants will comply with all policies, procedures, and conditions printed in the current edition of the Student Handbook, the Student Housing Agreement, the Manual for Student Staff, the Complex Assistant Employment Agreement, the Student Acknowledgement of Confidentiality in Working with Administrative Data Agreement and the written expectations provided by the Area Director.
-Work a maximum average of fifteen (15) hours per week over the course of the contracted dates.
+Work a maximum average of fifteen (15) hours per week according to the dates specified in the Complex Assistant employment agreement.

 Community Development, Event and Activity Planning